-You Will Have Your Temperature Checked…A lot
+You Will Have Your Temperature Checked…And Maybe Even a COVID Test

 Increased Sanitation Throughout the Ship

-We have always felt that the crew on cruise ships do an amazing job keeping public areas and venues clean.
+We have always felt that the staff on cruise ships do an amazing job keeping public areas and venues clean.
 Now, more than ever, cruise lines will be ramping up the sanitation process throughout the ship.

 All major cruise lines report they will increase the frequency in which cabins and public areas are cleaned each day.
 Some cruise lines even report plans to sanitize high traffic areas and touch points up to 10 times a day!

 Other measures will be used to ensure sanitation including fogging as well as the use of hospital grade disinfectants and UV-C light technology.
 Areas like handrails, elevator buttons, theaters, and dining rooms will see even more sanitation to help prevent the spread of the virus.

 Further, cruise lines will be installing medical grade air filters that remove 99.95% of airborne pathogens.
 Some cruise lines, like Virgin Voyages, are going even further.
 Scarlet Lady will provide 100% fresh air in all cabins and public venues with use of its HVAC system already in place.
 There will also be an air purification system in place that has been shown to kill 99.9% of viruses.

 Dining Rooms Will be Reconfigured When Taking a Cruise After the Pandemic

 The cruise ship buffet, as we know it, is gone, at least initially.
 Some major cruise lines have already confirmed that these dining venues will no longer be self-serve.
 Instead, typical buffets and other casual eateries will be staffed to serve guests.